sxoxgxi/scripts/README.md

 - The script uses `systemctl` to manage the `warp-svc` service and `curl` to check if WARP is active or inactive by querying `https://www.cloudflare.com/cdn-cgi/trace/`.
 - It supports synonyms for commands (`start`, `enable`, `on` for starting and `stop`, `disable`, `off` for stopping).

+### 4. **alacritty_opacity.sh**

+This script allows you to set the opacity or transparency of alacritty terminal window.

+### How to Use:

+- The script modifies the `~/.config/alacritty/alacritty.toml` to alter the opacity of the terminal window.
+- It updates the opacity by `0.01` depending on `i` for increasing and `d` for decreasing.

 ---

 ## Usage for Scripts: